Skip to main content

 Note: You can include a maximum of 500 IDs in any createItemPromotion or createItemPriceMarkdownPromotion request.

-Specify items to include in rule-based promotions using the selectionRules containers in your call to createItemPriceMarkdownPromotion or createItemPromotion.
+Specify items to include in rule-based discounts using the selectionRules containers in your call to createItemPriceMarkdownPromotion or createItemPromotion.

-The following snippet shows the structure of the inventoryCriterion container where you specify which listings to promote using rules.
+The following snippet shows the structure of the inventoryCriterion container where you specify which listings to discount using rules.
 Set inventoryCriterionType to INVENTORY_BY_RULE, then populate the selectionRules container:

 {